kamp-us/monorepo/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-First we added a `class` attribute on our `html` element so that our page has a default theme.
+First we used JavaScript to add a `class` attribute on our `html` element (We don't have direct access to the `html` element in the HTML tab on codepen, but you should be able to see the class being applied in the browser's inspector) so that our page has a default theme.
 Next in our CSS we created two scopes for our custom properties on the `:root` selector, one for when our `html` (or root) element has a class of `dark` and another for when it has a class of `light`.
 Our other selectors then use the values of any custom properties depending on which class is currently present on our root element.

 #### Media queries